 How do I get started?

-1. Once logged into UpGuard, you need to create a connection manager group.
+1. Once you've logged into UpGuard, you need to create a connection manager group.
 Click "Add Connection Manager Group" and give it a name that will make sense to you.
 This is also where you will get the API key for the connection manager, which you will use in step 3.

 2. Download and install the connection manager.
 Find its IP address using the tool of your choice or by making a console connection.
 Pause for a moment here to skim the full connection manager documentation and view the recommended VM specs and other requirements-- Windows/WinRM and SSH.